shh2000/LibEpidemic-Docs/docs/source/Get Started/Installation.rst

 Our code is based on Python version 3.9.
 Most APIs have been tested to run in any version environment between python3.6-3.9.

-After installing Pytorch, you can install all the dependencies of LibCity with the following command by pip.
+After installing Python, you can install all the dependencies of LibEpidemic with the following command by pip.

 ::